 - You sustained your soft tissue injury because of the accident caused by the defendant’s negligence.

 A legal duty of care is present in many of the scenarios listed above so don’t worry too much about this.
-For example, employers have a duty of care to try and keep their staff safe at work.
+For instance, employers have a duty of care to try and keep their staff safe at work.
 Similarly, all road users must drive safely to try and protect each other while on the roads.
 Different pieces of legislation can be used but your solicitor will check this before agreeing to take on your claim.

-Essentially, any type of accident could entitle you to compensation if it caused a soft tissue injury and was caused by somebody else.
+Essentially, any type of accident could entitle you to compensation if it caused a soft tissue injury and was caused by someone else.
 That means you could claim against drivers, employers, holiday companies, local authorities, businesses and charities.

 The most common soft tissue injuries claimants are compensated for include: